FiiO M7 Review – Hi-Res Touch Screen DAP

 Buttons On The Left Side

 The left side features the play/pause, skip top skip back bottom, and volume dial functions.
 The play/pause button is in between the skip track buttons.
-To skip forward, you press the top button, and vise versa to skip back.
+To skip forward, you press the top button, and vice versa to skip back.

 Also on the upper end of the left side is the volume dial.
 The volume control dial is noticeably sturdier than the X5 3rd Gen model and has a satisfying click as you turn the volume up or down.